{{ root_page.title }}

 The Social Workers and Contact Officers take requests for help (called referrals) over the telephone or in person.
 ISPA deal with referrals for all areas of Adult Social Care, including:

 You can talk to ISPA about yourself, someone you care for, a relative or a friend.
 When you contact ISPA a Social Worker or Contact Officer will speak to you about the difficulties you or an individual you know are having.
-They will take some details about what support is already in place and they may want to speak to your doctor or district nurse too, but only with your permission.
+They will take some details about the support you already have and may want to speak to your doctor or district nurse, with your permission.

 https://www.hartlepool.gov.uk/worriedaboutsomeone

-Sheltered housing could suit you if you want to live independently but need a but more support, or if you:
+Sheltered housing could suit you if you want to live independently but need a bit more support, or if you:

-• Want to live in a smaller and easier-to-manage home
+- Want to live in a smaller, easier-to-manage home

 Some common features of sheltered housing include:

-Features vary from scheme to scheme, at some schemes you get more support than others.
+Features vary from scheme to scheme, some offer more support than others.
 If you're interested in a particular scheme, make sure you understand what services are available, how much they cost and whether you would be eligible for any help with these costs.

 Meals, help around the home and personal care services such as help with bathing are not usually provided.
 You can arrange a package of services from the local authority or a private care agency.